JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-2.png)

-While we could have drawn all the circles as usual, we've taken the opportunity to introduce a powerful Julia feature called 'broadcasting'.
+While we could have drawn all the circles as usual, we've taken the opportunity to introduce a powerful Julia feature called _broadcasting_.
 The dot (`.`) just after the function name in the last two `circle()` function calls tells Julia to apply the function to all the arguments.
 We supplied an array of three points, and filled circles were placed at each one.
 Then we supplied an array of two points and stroked circles were placed there.
 Notice that we didn't have to supply an array of radius values or an array of actions — in each case Julia did the necessary broadcasting (from scalar to vector) for us.

 ### Intersect this

-We've now ready to tackle the job of finding the coordinates of the two points where two circles intersect.
+We're now ready to tackle the job of finding the coordinates of the two points where two circles intersect.
 There's a Luxor function called `intersectionlinecircle()` that finds the point or points where a line intersects a circle.
 So we can find the two points where one of the circles crosses an imaginary vertical line drawn through O. Because of the symmetry, we'll only have to do circle A.

 ```julia
 @png begin